 Where COVID-19 is spreading in the U.S.

 Since March, the U.S. has had more confirmed cases of COVID-19 than any other country, and the numbers continue to grow at a rapid rate.
-As of September 22, the U.S. had surpassed 6.8 million total reported cases and had reported over 199,800 COVID-19-related deaths, almost certainly just a day away from passing the 200,000 mark.
+As of Jan.
+17, the U.S. has reported 23.9 million total cases and nearly 397,500 deaths.

 The states currently facing the worst COVID-19 outbreaks